Views: 102 Author: Wang Publish Time: 2024-05-07 Origin: Site

 316 is a member of the 18/8 chromium nickel family of austenitic stainless steels, with an addition of 2% molybdenum for improved corrosion resistance, particularly to localised corrosion in chloride containing environments.
 The very tough and ductile austenitic structure gives grade 316 excellent formability and fabrication characteristics.

-AISI 316 Approximate Average Composition Range
+AISI 316 Chemical Composition

 Iron (Fe) | 68.5% |